 Nigeria: President Tinubu Says Budget Is set to Offer Reforms

 Bola Ahmed Tinubu expressed confidence that these plans would stimulate investment and provide hope amidst the challenging economic climate.
-Previously, Mr. Tinubu had urged the public to remain patient as inflation surged following a series of ambitious reform policies.
-His decision to eliminate a long-standing fuel subsidy during his inaugural speech shocked many Nigerians.
+Previously, Mr. Tinubu had urged the public to remain patient as inflation surged following a series of ambitious reform policies—his decision to eliminate a long-standing fuel subsidy during his inaugural speech shocked many Nigerians.

 Mr Tinubu anticipates that increased oil production and tax collection will boost government revenues, reducing the need for borrowing.

-He predicts that the economy will grow by 3.76% in 2024, with inflation expected to be around 21.4%.
+He predicts the economy will grow by 3.76% in 2024, with inflation around 21.4%.
 Official statistics indicate that inflation rose from 26.72% in September to 27.3% in October.